cpske/ISP/software-process/index.md

    - provide data and guidance for improving the process
        - keep a record of defects and their causes

+### Summary of Software Process

+Software process models view a process as **activities** broken down into smaller, more specific and tangible **actions** and/or **tasks**.

+Activities, actions, and tasks depend on some inputs including work products, guidance, standards, checklists, and more, collectively called **artifacts**.
+There is also some output, also a work product.

+For any activity, action, or task you need a clear *goal* and a way to know when the task is "done".
+That is, an *evaluation criteria*.

+In the Waterfall Model, activities match phases of the project life cycle.
+Ideally, a project would progress linearly from the Requirements phase through Maintenance.
+In practice, its often necessary to backtrack to previous phases to correct errors or deficiencies.
+This often leads to schedule and cost overrun.

+In Waterfall or any linear process, engineers feel compelled to "get it right" the first time, leading to [Analysis Paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis) -- which aflicts decision-making of all forms.
+They prolong work to ensure that nothing is overlooked.
+This, too, causes schedule overrun and often fails anyway.

+Iterative and Increment Processes, develop a product iteratively.
+In each iteration some feature(s) of the product are chosen to implement (the increment) and all activities (requirements, analysis, design, coding, verification) are performed.
+When an increment is done, there should be a working, "potentially shippable" product, even though it has limited functionality.

+The motivation behind iterative and incremental is provide frequent opportunities for customer feedback, and opportunity for developers to learn and improve the product during development.
+This reduces risk and uncetainly, but creates extra develepment work.

+The U.P. is a popular software process framework.
+It claims to be "architecture centric" and emphasizes early risk (of failure) reduction.
+The project life cycle consists of of 4 major phases which can be further subdivided.
+Each phase has one or more iterations with defined goals.
+Activities are categorized into *workflows* or *disciplines* and provide a second dimension to the process (the first dimension being time or phases).

+The UP is often criticized as "document heavy" and overly plan-based.
+This criticism isn't really justified.
+Craig Larman's *Applying UML and Patterns* (textbook on software design, used in Software Spec &amp; Design) explains that you can tailor the UP to be as light-weight as you want.

 ## Software Development Life Cycle Models